Mislearning from Censored Data: The Gambler's Fallacy and Other Correlational Mistakes in Optimal-Stopping Problems: Concluding Remarks

 \section{Concluding Remarks}

 This paper studies endogenous learning dynamics of misspecified agents.
-I focus on the gambler's fallacy, a non-self-confirming misspecification where no feasible beliefs of the biased agents can exactly match the data.
-In natural optimal-stopping problems, agents tend to stop after ``good enough'' early draws, where the threshold for ``good enough'' evolves as agents update their beliefs about the underlying distributions.
-Stopping decisions thus impose an endogenous censoring effect on the data of later agents, who use their predecessors' histories to learn about the distributions.
-The statistical bias interacts with data censoring, generating over-pessimism about the fundamentals and resulting in stopping too early in the long run.
-These asymptotic mistakes are driven by a positive-feedback loop between distorted beliefs and distorted behavior.
+The general framework allows different correlational mistakes, and shows the interaction between the statistical bias and data censoring in optimal-stopping problems distorts beliefs and behavior.
+When agents suffer from the gambler's fallacy, they hold overly pessimistic beliefs about the fundamentals and stop too frequently in the steady state.
+Lower continuation costs, as well as initial uncertainty about the distribution's variance, partially correct asymptotic beliefs about the distribution's mean.

+An earlier version of this paper\footnote{Available at \href{https://arxiv.org/pdf/1803.08170v5.pdf}{https://arxiv.org/pdf/1803.08170v5.pdf}} shows that the steady-state results (about over-pessimistic inference and early stopping) and the convergence result continue to hold for a larger class of stage games and any symmetric, log-concave distributions.
+That earlier version also contains an extension with any finite number $L\ge2$ of periods instead of two periods.

+In line with previous work on the gambler's fallacy, I take the behavioral error as given and do not try to explain the origin of the bias.
+Endogenizing the gambler's fallacy and other common statistical errors is an interesting open question.

-I have studied a particular behavioral bias (the gambler's fallacy) in a natural environment where censoring happens (histories in optimal-stopping problems), leaving open the interaction of other kinds of behavioral learning with other censoring mechanisms to future work.
+I have studied a particular environment where censoring happens (histories in optimal-stopping problems).
+The key mechanism I highlight, the interaction between data censoring and bias, applies more broadly and delivers different predictions in different contexts.
+Environments that feature different censoring patterns would produce different predictions, but again through the same basic mechanism— interaction between censoring and bias.
+More broadly, other kinds of ``symmetric'' behavioral biases may lead to ``asymmetric'' predictions in environments that feature directional data censoring.
+I am leaving open the interaction of other kinds of behavioral learning with other censoring mechanisms to future work.